Topic: DMD0225

 WX - Do-more Network Write

-The Do-more Network Write (WX) instruction uses the Do-more proprietary protocol to write data over the on-board Ethernet port to another Ethernet-equipped Do-more CPU.
+The Do-more Network Write (WX) instruction uses the Do-more proprietary protocol to write data over the on-board Ethernet port or a BX-P-ECOMEX POM to another Ethernet-equipped Do-more CPU.
 The WX instruction uses UDP (not TCP) protocol to communicate with the remote Do-more CPU.
+Do-more WX is the preferred way to write data to a remote Do-more CPU because it has direct access to nearly all of the memory in the remote CPU - including direct access to the PLC's I/O memory.
+This is in contrast to DirectLOGIC (DLRX / DLWX) and Modbus/TCP (MRX / MWX) network communication which only has access to the protocol-specific memory blocks in the remote CPUs. instruction

-The WX instruction establishes a session with the remote Do-more CPU.
-The session is established using one of the User Accounts on the remote Do-more CPU.
-It is through that User Account (System Security) that any access restrictions on what can be accessed can be enforced.
-By default it will use the Default User account (no password required).
+The WX instruction establishes a communication session with the remote Do-more CPU similar to Do-more Designer and C-More panels.
+The session is established using one of the User Accounts setup in the System Security of the remote CPU.
+The User Account selected will enforce any restrictions on what can be accessed by this instruction.
+Even if no password is selected, the session will be established using the Default User account.

 Element References: